Tottenham

 There are great places to visit near Tottenham including some great cities, castles, museums, rivers and streams, shopping centres, towns, historic monuments and airports.

-There are a several good cities in the area around Tottenham like London.
+There are a number of cities near to Tottenham including London.

 There are a several good castles in the area around Tottenham like The Tower of London.